solresol/eusebius/website/README.md

 # Website Generation Module

-This directory contains modularized code for the Pausanias website generation.
+This directory contains modularized code for the Eusebius website generation.

 Original monolithic script has been split into specialized modules:
 - `data.py`: Database operations and data retrieval